 On the fringe, two established artists made a splash.
 After The End Times in 2011, Daisuke Miura returned to probably his biggest hit, Love’s Whirlpool (Ai no uzu), taking it to Berlin for its European premiere.
 Potudo-ru then continued their revivals with Castle of Dreams, re-staged in Kyoto and Tokyo over the autumn.
 It famously portrays a group of young Tokyoites living like animals in a tiny shared flat.
 Over around ninety minutes we watch scenes from their existences — scraps, junk food splurges, video game sessions and plenty, plenty of sex.
 But no verbal communication at all.

-Toshiki Okada (Chelfitsch) finally decided in the wake of the 2011 disaster to adjust his now famous style (dialogue in fragmented snatches, anonymous characters, externalized anomie through incongruous movement).
-However, though April’s Genzaichi (Present Location) was publicized by all the hipster media as a definitive “post-3.11″ art work, just judging merely by Okada’s response, the hype was anti-climatic.
-After all, his characters now mostly simply stood still (shock!), even actually looking at each other when they conversed.
-In other words, a normal play, ordinary “fiction”.
+Toshiki Okada (chelfitsch) finally decided in the wake of the 2011 disaster to adjust his now famous style (dialogue in fragmented snatches, anonymous characters, externalized anomie through incongruous movement).
+Though April’s Genzaichi (Current Location) was publicized by all the hipster media as THE definitive “post-3.11” work, just judging purely by the format of Okada’s response, the hype was rather anti-climatic.
+Dressed up in sci-fi-esque symbolism and fable-like allegory, what was the most telling difference about the play was that his characters now largely stood still (shock!), even actually almost looking at each other when they conversed.
+In other words, Okada had moved towards making a normal play, ordinary “fiction”, albeit still one without structure or plot or character development.
 Was Okada suggesting that communication is what is needed now?
-Well, indeed, though one wonders if, on the other hand, we then needed his play to tell us that.
+Well, if that is the case, of course he is right, though one wonders if, on the other hand, we then needed his 100-minute play to tell us that.
 (Or perhaps I am being grossly optimistic and we do?)
-But why would Okada care about critical flak?
+But why should Okada care about critical flak?
 He has commissions coming out of his ears; his new project is an opera written for a virtual idol character called Hatsune Miku.